INyabuto/datauseasia/README.md

 # Introduction

-A simple descriptive analysis of partcipant's footprints for the Women's Health Project (WHP) data use workshop in ASIA.
-It answers key questions such as;
+A simple descriptive analysis of participant's footprints for the Women's Health Project (WHP) data use workshop in ASIA.
+It answers the following key questions;

 * which dashboards are mostly used?
 * What period do most use occur?